hazelcast/hazelcast/site/docs/design-docs/004-spring-boot-starter.md

 ## Improvements

-The health indicator for Jet actually uses the wrapped `HazelcastInstace` to report the status.
+The health indicator for Jet actually uses the wrapped `HazelcastInstance` to report the status.
 We could re-use `HazelcastHealthIndicator` which is already available in Spring Boot distribution instead of creating a Jet specific one.
 The problem is Spring Boot still uses IMDG `3.12.x` and `com.hazelcast.core.Endpoint`